We prioritize the participants physical and emotional safety.

 It is my passionate belief that everyone deserves to learn to move their bodies as an act of self-care.

 As Israel's first facilitator of Trauma Informed Strength Training I founded the Women Project as I believe that through this work, we can help these women reclaim movement as a pathway to healing trauma, regulate their nervous system and reconnect with their bodies.
 Creating a Trauma Informed Training Program is something I envisioned at the beginning of my own journey into health and fitness.
 Frustrated that there weren’t more people in the fitness space who were equipped to help clients living with trauma I decided to become the Trauma Informed personal trainer I wish had been available to me.

 I came to understand through my studies and experience that the practice of welcoming the unique sensations in our bodies as a healing tool cannot and must not be ignored.

 In my work as a health-coach and personal trainer I have witnessed my clients struggle with the ways their body has carried the legacy of past experiences and traumas.
 I have witnesses them struggle to abide by standardized models of training due to their ever changing mental, emotional and physical capacities.
 I realized there was a significant number of people who were attempting to fit into a structure that did not truly see or understand them.

 Knowing this, I began to use my health-coaching and somatic experiencing skills, trauma -informed practices and experience of working with women to create a program that would become the basis for The Women Project.
-A fitness program that engages disadvantaged and vulnerable women with complex needs, in a way that considers the whole person, their mental and emotional health, harmful belief systems, sensory challenges, body awareness and history of trauma rather than their fitness background alone.
+A fitness program that engages trauma impacted women with complex needs, in a way that considers the whole person, their emotional health, harmful belief systems, sensory challenges, body awareness and history of trauma rather than their fitness background alone.
 My approach is based on compassion, curiosity and continuous learning.